 - Maintaining that standard for two consecutive years

-NHRMC's Stroke Program received the Get With The Guidelines Gold Plus Achievement Award in 2016 and was recognized on the Target: Stroke Honor Roll Elite Plus, two quality recognitions presented by the American Heart Association and American Stroke Association.
+NHRMC's Stroke Program received the Get With The Guidelines Gold Plus Achievement Award and was recognized on the Target: Stroke Elite Plus award and Target: Stroke Honor Roll Advanced Therapy, three quality recognitions presented by the American Heart Association and American Stroke Association.

 To receive the Gold Plus Achievement Award, hospitals must: